Benny Landa: Business career

 In 1969, Landa began his professional career at CAPS, a micrographics research company.
 He helped develop a new micrographic product that earned the company a major contract with Rolls-Royce Aero Engine Division and led to Landa’s appointment as head of Research and Development.

 In 1971, Benny Landa and a colleague co-founded Imtec, an international micrographics company.
 Landa invented the company’s core imaging technology.
 While researching liquid toners, he developed a method of high-speed image development which used charged pigmented particles in a liquid carrier.

 Landa immigrated to Israel in 1974.
 Applying the filmless imaging concept developed by his father, Landa founded Indigo Digital Printing in 1977.
 In 1993, at IPEX, he introduced the E-Print 1000, a digital color printing press.
 Bypassing the printing plate setup process, the new process eliminated numerous costly and time-consuming steps associated with offset printing.
 It enabled printing from a computer file directly onto paper and launched short-run, on-demand, and variable data printing into the marketplace.
 The Indigo digital press uses an electric charge to apply small color particles (in liquid form known as ElectroInk), thereby creating a thin, smooth, plastic layer on the substrate.
 By the 1990s, Indigo presses had become a significant alternative to traditional offset presses.

 In 2002, Landa sold Indigo Digital Printing to Hewlett-Packard for US$830 million.
 Following the selling of Indigo, Landa established The Landa Group for nanotechnology research.
 Working with nanoparticles, Landa and his team sought to capture environmental heat from the surrounding air and convert it into electricity.
 Landa’s research group observed that many materials exhibit unusual properties at the nano-level.
 They used that discovery to experiment with pigment colorants for print production.

 Landa created Landa Digital Printing to further commercialize the nanotechnology solution for printing.
 The group developed a printing ink using the nanopigments, which they named Landa NanoInk, along with a digital printing process which they marketed under the name Nanography.
 Like all inkjet printers, the arrangement entails using inkjet heads that sequentially eject the inks.
 Landa uses one full-width bar-shaped head per process colour.
 These units eject the ink droplets onto an intermediate belt, which in turn deposits the resulting image onto paper.

 Landa introduced its line of inkjet-to-belt printing presses at Drupa in 2012.
 The printers can print B1 (41 in. / 1,050 mm) format media on a variety of substrates, including untreated paper, films, or plastic.
 The process colours are fixed to either the ISO-standard four CMYK process colours, or the machine can be ordered with 7 (CMYK-OBG with optional white) print heads.
 Specialty colours (such as metallic, fluorescent, or custom pigments) are not offered.

-The Landa inkjet printheads eject their ink droplets from a height of 1 to 2 millimetres above the intermediate belt.
+The Landa inkjet printheads (Fujifilm Samba printheads) eject their ink droplets from a height of 1 to 2 millimetres above the intermediate belt.